aleshaleksey/fansys23/skills.md

 Every level a character adds a "background" skill to add its **base** to.
 This cannot be reassigned later.
 At level N a character has N skills which are assigned as background skills.
 This reflects knowledge in untrained skills that a character has picked up over their adventures, travels and other lifetime experience without actual training.

 #### Total Skill bonus
 A character has a skill bonus of **[Base (optional)] + [ranks] + [ability bonus]**.
 So a character with INT = +2, and 2 ranks in "swim" has a +4 to swim.
-If they have assigned "swim" as a backround skill, and their base is +1, the total bonus is +5.
+If they have assigned "swim" as a background skill, and their base is +1, the total bonus is +5.

 #### Circumstance bonus
 Sometimes circumstances may add a +2/+5 to a roll (eg Homeland bonus for navigation).
-Sometimes they may cause advantage or disadvntage.
+Sometimes they may cause advantage or disadvantage.
 Sometimes they are codified in the rules, sometimes the DM may apply them as appropriate.

 #### Skill groups
 Some skills are similar to each other as to be somewhat transferable.
 In this case the character may roll a different skill from the same group with a -5 penalty.
 The groups are: